wcparham1/tutorial/README.md

 ~/lookup/getValues [-f] a2c|c2dat|b2ta|b2fa|c2b|b2f|c2f|p2c|c2p|c2P|P2c
 ```
 option -f replaces one output line per input line into the number of lines corresponding to the number of values.
-(or single-value maps such as c2dat, b2fa) -f makes no sense as it prints distinct fields on separate lines)
+(or single-value maps such as c2dat, b2fa) -f makes no sense as it prints distinct fields on separate lines).
+This can be seen by using the command "echo a8fe822f075fa3d159a203adfa40c3f59d6dd999 | ~/lookup/getValues -f b2tac".

 Also, only the first column of the input is considered as the key, other fields are passed through, e.g.,
 ```